NKCDC’s approach to open space became a best practice nationally.

 Clean and green neighborhoods improve our physical and mental health.
 They also just look nice.
 Join a community cleanup, report illegal dumping, find lead and air quality testing, and learn about nearby vacant lots!

 Roots to Re-entry

-Designed in collaboration with a strategic employer network, the program’s curriculum includes intensive hands-on training in horticulture, landscape maintenance, greenhouse operations, organic land care, hardscaping, nursery management, carpentry and wood working, irrigation and other green industry skill sets, as well as health and job preparedness workshops.
+Designed in collaboration with a strategic employer network, the PHS’s curriculum includes intensive hands-on training in horticulture, landscape maintenance, greenhouse operations, organic land care, hardscaping, nursery management, carpentry and wood working, irrigation and other green industry skill sets, as well as health and job preparedness workshops.

 NKCDC is proud to hire returning citizens from the Roots to Reentry program as our contracts and budgets allow.